klezVirus/Posts/reviews/vulnhub/flick2/readme.md

 I prepared a "hardened version" (well, not so much) of the `serverchecker` API, you can find it [here](./res/serverchecker.tar.gz).
 Upload it to flick2, change the old directory with the new one and try to bypass the authentication and the filter on your own.

-**SPOILER ALERT:** The exploit script under the res directory is the solution to the exercise, so it's recommended not seeing that before completing the excercise.
+**SPOILER ALERT:** The exploit script under the res directory is the solution to the exercise, so it's recommended not seeing that before completing the exercise.

 You can use the following script, if you want, but flick2 should reach the internet in order to do it: